secure-systems-lab/secure-systems-lab.github.io/_posts/2020-02-03-transparent-logs.md

 We would like to thank Justin Cappos, Nick Coghlan, Lois Anne DeLong, Ernest W. Durbin III, Sumana Harihareswara, Joshua Lock, Santiago Torres-Arias, Filippo Valsorda, and the Python community for their feedback.

+## Changelog

+1. **2020-02-05**: Added a footnote about the shared design goal of [removing trust](https://github.com/secure-systems-lab/ssl-site/issues/96).
+1. **2020-02-06**: Added a footnote that covers the procedure for [recovering](https://github.com/secure-systems-lab/ssl-site/issues/95) from a key compromise in TLs.

 ## Footnotes

 [^1]: Since this article was published, we have [learned](https://github.com/secure-systems-lab/ssl-site/issues/95) that the procedure for recovering from a key compromise for TLs is, to _some_ extent, comparable to PEP 458 security model for TUF.
 It is best illustrated using the following scenario.
 Suppose that before time K, online key X was used.
 At time K, this online key X is compromised.
 After time K, we switch trust to online key Y instead.
 Using TLs (e.g., Go sumdb), the log will be signed using both online keys X and Y. This is so that [Go binary distributions](https://golang.org/doc/install) released before time K that are effectively baked with X can continue to trust the TL.
 Subsequent Go binary distributions will be baked with Y instead.
 Presumably, X will be considered deprecated / compromised, and some grace period will be allowed before X is completely revoked (i.e., no longer used to sign the TL).
 Using TUF (PEP 458), there is no need to issue a new software update to permanently replace trust in X with Y. The TUF metadata repository administrators would use the offline keys for the `targets` role (not even necessarily the higher-level `root` role) to do so.
 Both old and new versions of the package manager can continue to permanently switch trust from X to Y, despite [backwards-incompatible](https://github.com/theupdateframework/taps/pull/107) changes to TUF metadata.
 There is no need to deprecate X and offer a grace period because it is no longer used.
 We feel that this is a subtle but important difference.